Towards quantum Mechanics on the curved cotangent bundle: Introduction

-The inclusion of nontrivial momentum space into physics was further developed mainly by Yuri Gol'fand \cite{Golfand59,Golfand62,Golfand63} and Igor Tamm \cite{Tamm65,Tamm72}.
+The inclusion of nontrivial momentum space into physics was further developed mainly by Gol'fand \cite{Golfand59,Golfand62,Golfand63} and Tamm \cite{Tamm65,Tamm72}.
 This, in fact, lead to the canonical quantization of quantum field theories on curved momentum space \cite{Batalin89a,Batalin89b,Bars10}.
 Recent endeavours culminated in the Born geometry program \cite{Freidel13,Freidel14,Freidel15,Freidel17,Freidel18} in search of a construction capturing all mathematical structures behind Hamiltonian mechanics (symplectic), quantum theory (complex) and general relativity (metric) at once.
-Nowadays, curved momentum space is mostly found in applications to quantum gravity phenomenology, especially in doubly special (or general) relativity \cite{Kowalski-Glikman02c,Kowalski-Glikman03,Amelino-Camelia11,Carmona19,Relancio20a}.
-In the context of nonrelativistic quantum mechanics, this idea has already been investigated algebraically, \ie from the point of view of deformations of the Galilean algebra \cite{Papageorgiou10,Ballesteros21,Gubitosi21}.
-Yet, the interest in these endeavours had been scarce.
-This may change, however, following recent developments.
+Nowadays, curved momentum space is mostly found in applications to quantum gravity phenomenology, especially in deformed special (or general) relativity \cite{Kowalski-Glikman02c,Kowalski-Glikman03,Amelino-Camelia11,Carmona19,Relancio20a}.
+In the context of nonrelativistic quantum mechanics, this idea has already been investigated algebraically, \ie from the point of view of deformations of the Galilean algebra \cite{Papageorgiou10,Ballesteros21,Gubitosi21,Bosso:2023nst,Amelino-Camelia:2023rkg}.